-With extensive experience representing clients in appeals, Jessica has briefed cases before the U.S. Supreme Court, including Vance v.
+Jessica currently represents individuals who were injured in the August 2017 Unite the Right rally in Charlottesville, Virginia, in a lawsuit against 24 neo-Nazis, white supremacists and affiliated hate groups who organized and conspired to commit violence at the rally.
+Jessica also has extensive experience representing clients in appeals, including before the U.S. Supreme Court; she second-chaired Vance v.
 Ball State University, one of the most closely watched recent employment discrimination cases.
-She has also worked on appeals before the New Hampshire Supreme Court, the Delaware Supreme Court, and the Second, Fourth, Sixth, Ninth, Eleventh, and D.C.
+She has also handled appeals before the New Hampshire Supreme Court, the Delaware Supreme Court, and the Second, Fourth, Sixth, Ninth, Eleventh and D.C.
 Circuit Courts of Appeal.
-Jessica served as lead counsel and argued a pro bono ERISA case before the U.S. Second Circuit Court of Appeals in 2012.
+As lead counsel, Jessica argued a pro bono ERISA case before Second Circuit.

 Julie Fink is a partner at Kaplan Hecker & Fink, LLP.
 She previously worked as in-house counsel at Pfizer Inc. and as an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP.